jjchavanne/prisma-cloud-learn-labs/labs/cwp/Spring4Shell_Attack_&_Protect.md

     - Code Injection
     - Local File Inclusion
 2. Navigate to **Compute > Radars > Hosts** Locate the new Host and should show red hue around.
 Click and show that it has been involved in an Incident.
 3. Navigate to **Compute > Monitor > Runtime > Incident Explorer** Should see incidents for these attacks.
-Discuss both.
     - Reverse Shell
     - Lateral Movement
+4. Discuss both, including viewing Forensic Data, showing the command in the Events

 ### Turn on Defenses in Prisma Cloud
 1. Block Reverse Shell